Hinton Priory

 Hinton Priory was a Carthusian monastery in northeast Somerset, England, from 1232 until 1539.

 History

 The priory was one of the ten medieval Carthusian houses (charterhouses) in England.
 It was first established at Hatherop, Gloucestershire in 1222 by William Longspee, Earl of Salisbury.
-The monks disliked the location, and on Longspee's death in 1226 they petitioned his countess for a new site to achieve greater solitude.
+The monks disliked the location, and after Longspee's death in 1226 they petitioned his countess for a new site to achieve greater solitude.
 She gave them her manors of Hinton and Norton St Philip in Somerset, and the new house was consecrated at a site about 0.6 mi northeast of the village of Hinton (later called Hinton Charterhouse) in May 1232.
 It was called Locus Dei meaning 'God's Place'.